cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

 for developers.
 This means that there are a lot of resources out there that can help us out.
-Best example is, of course, the original [Battlesnake documentation](https://docs.battlesnake.com/), which I encourage you to read and refer to whenever you're lost before trying to _DuckDuckGo_ it.
+Best example is, of course, the original [Battlesnake documentation](https://docs.battlesnake.com/), which I encourage you to read and refer to whenever you're lost before trying to _DuckDuck Go_ it.

 ### How Battlesnake works